brufinus/fluffy-umbrella/proposal.md

 Name each interface or class and briefly describe its function or purpose.
+Person class - Will be the node that will hold an individual's degree of separation, name, etc.
+Graph class - Implements a graph to hold nodes.

 ## Edit and Submit this file and any figures referenced by this document.